-Figure 8 shows estimation results using linear local projections in equation (19).
-As one can see in Panel (a), following a positive 1% shock to aggregate productivity, the intermediates intensity responds positively on impact, reaching peak increase of 0.004 after one year, and then gradually declines back to zero; such positive response is consistent with my theory.
-As for a monetary expansion, in Panel (b) shows that a surprise one-time 100bp easing leads to a slight decline in the intermediates intensity on impact, after which it gradually increases, reaching a peak of 0.005 increase after four years; the response at longer horizons is consistent with theoretical predictions of my model.
+Figure 9 shows estimation results using linear local projections in equation (20).
+Panel (a) shows that following a positive 1% shock to aggregate productivity, the intermediates intensity responds positively on impact, reaching peak increase of 0.004 after one year, and then gradually declines back to zero; such positive response is consistent with my theory.
+As for a monetary expansion, Panel (b) shows that a surprise one-time 100bp easing leads to a slight decline in the intermediates intensity on impact, after which it gradually increases, reaching a peak of 0.005 increase after four years; the response at longer horizons is consistent with theoretical predictions of the model.